tarun595/Flexe-Glove-EClub/Setup/Setup.md

 # Setup Instructions

 This guide will help you set up your system for the Flexe Glove project.
-It covers how to dual boot Ubuntu 22.04 or use a virtual machine, and how to install the necessary tools including ROS2 Humble, STM32CubeIDE, and Fusion 360.
+It covers how to dual boot Ubuntu 22.04 or use a virtual machine, and how to install the necessary tools including ROS2 Humble, STM32CubeIDE, Fusion 360, and Pure Data.

 **IMPORTANT: Download Ubuntu 22.04 ONLY.
 Do NOT download the latest version.**